Dripdrop12/ipardalis/content/best-place-to-buy-a-panther-chameleon.md

 {{< faq title="Tips for Buying a Panther Chameleon" >}}

-- **Research**: Learn about panther chameleon care, including habitat setup, diet, and health needs.
+- **Research**: Learn about panther chameleon care, including habitat setup, diet, and health needs - [Panther Chameleon Care Guide](https://chameleonacademy.com/panther-chameleon-care/).
 - **Visit the Breeder**: If possible, visit the breeder's facility to see how the chameleons are kept.
 - **Ask Questions**: Inquire about the chameleon's health, age, lineage, and any guarantees or support offered.
 - **Check for Signs of Health**: Look for active eyes, good balance, and relaxed colors (too vibrant is an indication of stress/illness).